panahian18/Online-Store/README.md

-This is my submission for the 2019 Shopify Developer intern challenge.
-It is written using Node.js and Express.js.
+This is a simple online store written in JavaScript using Node.js and Express.js.
 There are 5 possible actions a user can execute.
 To test the various requests, I used the program postman and the port localhost:3000.

 First, a user can add a product to the store.
 To add a product I used a POST request to the following: